Board of Governors

 Kerry Lorimer holds a Master of Adult Education from St. Francis Xavier University and a Bachelor of Arts Honours Degree in English Literature from Queen’s University.

-She is the Director of Marketing, Communications and Recruitment at Loyalist College where she has worked since 2012 in a number of progressively senior roles.
-Previously, Kerry was an Account Director at FleishmanHillard HighRoad in Toronto for several years.
+She is the Director, Strategic Communications and Marketing, Lassonde School of Engineering at York University.
+Previously, she was the Director of Marketing, Communications and Recruitment at Loyalist College where she had worked since 2012 in a number of progressively senior roles.
+Prior to that, Kerry was an Account Director at FleishmanHillard HighRoad in Toronto for several years.

 She has been a member of the board since 2015.
 Kerry was familiar with Albert College growing up in Toronto and going to her parents’ cottage in Prince Edward County.
 Her two children have attended Albert College since Kindergarten and are now in the Middle and Senior School.

 Joanne Pratt is from Brockville, Ontario and attended Albert College for Grade 13.
 She later graduated with a Bachelor of Arts in Political Science and History from Carleton University and a Master of Arts in Canadian Studies from York University.